Cold Creek Manor: Plot

-Cooper Tilson, his wife Leah and their two children, Kristen and Jesse, move from New York to the country after purchasing a mansion.
+Cooper Tilson, his wife Leah, and their two children, Kristen and Jesse, move from New York to the country after purchasing a mansion.
 The previous owner, Dale Massie, convinces Cooper to hire him to help with repairs.
 Dale, recently released from prison, initially appears to be a good, kind worker.

-As Cooper sorts through the mess in the house, he comes across many old documents and photographs, and decides to record the history of the building on film.
-A series of unusual incidents start to occur; Cooper is pursued by an unknown car, multiple venomous snakes are found in the property, and Kristen's horse is mysteriously killed, leading Cooper to suspect Dale.
+As Cooper sorts through the mess in the house, he comes across many old documents and photographs and decides to record the history of the building on film.
+A series of unusual incidents start to occur; Cooper is pursued by an unknown car, multiple venomous snakes are found on the property, and Kristen's horse is mysteriously killed, leading Cooper to suspect Dale.
 Cooper also witnesses Dale strike his girlfriend Ruby in a crowded bar.

-To learn the details of the manor's past, Cooper visit's Dale's aging, demented father who lives in a nearby nursing home.
+To learn the details of the manor's past, Cooper visits Dale's aging, demented father who lives in a nearby nursing home.
 The man's disjointed comments lead Cooper to believe Dale murdered his wife and children who have been missing for several years; Dale claims his wife fled with the children when he was imprisoned.
 Sheriff Annie Ferguson, Ruby's sister, is initially skeptical about Cooper's accusation but later slowly starts to believe he may be correct.

 One afternoon after a heated argument with Dale, Cooper finds a dental retainer along with human teeth in the gravel of his driveway, which he compares to old photos and finds it matches that of Dale's daughter.
 Afraid for his family's safety, Cooper sends them back to stay in the city while he attempts to gather more evidence to incriminate Dale.
 Meanwhile, Dale visits his father and smothers him to death when he insults him and reveals his knowledge of Dale's crimes.